634 Nedderman Hall

 though I'm not enrolled in the Honors College?

 To enroll in classes that are designated honors classes, you do need to be an honors student.
 These classes will require more work than the average class.
 The honors college takes applicants year-round though, so you can always apply if you’re interested in joining the program so that you can take the honors classes.

-When are some big scholarship deadlines and when do most
+- When are some big scholarship deadlines and when do most

 Syllabi are posted by individual professors in the Canvas portal.
 As we get closer to the beginning of the semester, you will see information for each class for which you have registered populated with important information.

 - When should we see all our classes on Canvas?

 It depends on whether the faculty has made the class available yet.
 Give them another day or so and you should be able to see them all.